Metecode/Metecode/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Fullstack and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I'm currently learning React.js.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.